corrode/corrode.github.io/content/learn/migration-guides/go-to-rust/index.md

 In Go that "asking politely" is a `context.Context` plumbed through every call site by convention.
 In Rust it's a `CancellationToken` (or a `watch` channel) plumbed through every call site, but the compiler can actually tell you when you forgot.

+Then again, none of that truly matters in practice.
+For most backend code, the day-to-day feel is similar: spawn a task, communicate via channels, use timeouts liberally.

 ### Channels

 Both languages have channels.
-The translation is direct:

 ```go
 ch := make(chan int, 10)